 - Gutters – Heavy storms may also damage the roof’s drip edge, which prevents water from building up while guiding it over the eaves and into the gutters.
 For this reason, your gutters should also be inspected for leaking seams, bending or sagging, as well as missing sections of the gutter system.

 - Hiding Damage – The roofer will also assess the overall extent of missing shingles beyond what you can see from the ground level.
-Flying debris from branches, hail, severe rain – all can destroy shingles and pull them from the roof.
+Flying debris from branches, hail, and severe rain – all can destroy shingles and pull them from the roof.
 Another sign of storm damage is loose or missing flashing near chimneys.

 In any case, schedule an appointment with your roofing contractor as soon as possible after the storm so that they can assess the damage.